Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/index.md

 ---
-layout: home
+layout: default
 title: "Welcome!"
 ---

+# Jason (Jong Min) Jung
 Hello!
-If you can read this, GitHub Pages is working.
+If you can read this, the site is working.

 - CV: [download](/files/Jung_CV.pdf)